firesharkstudios/butterfly-server/Butterfly.Example.Database/README.md

 To run in a terminal or command prompt...
 ```
-cd butterfly-server-dotnet\Butterfly.Example.Database
+cd butterfly-server\Butterfly.Example.Database
 dotnet run -vm
 ```

-You can see the code that runs at [Program.cs](https://github.com/firesharkstudios/butterfly-server-dotnet/blob/master/Butterfly.Example.Database/Program.cs).
+You can see the code that runs at [Program.cs](https://github.com/firesharkstudios/butterfly-server/blob/master/Butterfly.Example.Database/Program.cs).

 # Result